Zenith-the-realest/school-vault/Notes/Biology/Biotic and Abiotic factors.md

 ### Moisture level:

-For most plants and animals, water leads to death - for example, water is what mainly makes up blood plasma.
+For most plants and animals, lack of water leads to death - for example, water is what mainly makes up blood plasma.
 A lack of water will cause **plants to wilt,** as water is needed for **cell turgidity,** which keeps them upright.
 Water is also required for **photosynthesis.**

 ### Soil pH: